-Obesity is epidemic in our society today, and a major public health threat.
+Obesity is epidemic in today’s society and is a significant public health threat.
 You don’t have to look far to see the effects of our high-sugar diets and sedentary lifestyles.
 Keeping blood sugar balanced is key to preventing metabolic syndrome, diabetes, obesity, and cancer.
 Prevention is always the best course.
-Fortunately, there are natural alternatives to prescription medications that don’t come with negative side effects.
-Can berberine be used as an alternative treatment for cancer?
+Fortunately, there are natural alternatives to prescription medications that aren’t associated with negative side effects.
+Let’s find out how the alkaloid berberine can be used as an alternative therapy for cancer?

-Berberine is a compound found in many plants.
-Goldenseal, barberry, and Oregon grape are just a few herbs that contain this medicinal alkaloid.
-Berberine has long been heralded for its antimicrobial properties.
-More recent research is finding that this botanical extract has many other benefits beyond its ability to combat microbes.
-Berberine is one of the main healing constituents of goldenseal, an herbal antibiotic.
+Berberine is a medicinal alkaloid found in many plants, including goldenseal, barberry, and Oregon grape.
+It has long been heralded for its antimicrobial properties, with more recent research demonstrating that this botanical extract has many benefits beyond its ability to combat microbes.
+Berberine is one of the main healing constituents of goldenseal, a popular herbal antibiotic.

-Long used in Chinese and Ayurvedic medicine, berberine has demonstrated time and again, its safety and effectiveness in treating many conditions.
-Of course, any medication or supplement can cause side effects, and its up to the user to determine if it’s safe for them personally.
+Long used in Chinese and Ayurvedic medicine, berberine has demonstrated time and again, its safety and efficacy in treating many conditions.
+Of course, any medication or supplement has the potential to cause side effects, and its up to the individual user to determine if any compound is safe for them personally, and in what dosages.

-Not only is berberine antibacterial, it is also a powerful anti-inflammatory and immune-boosting agent.
+Not only is berberine antibacterial, it’s also a powerful anti-inflammatory and immune-boosting agent.
 Berberine is used to treat GI-related symptoms, such as, food poisoning, intestinal parasites, and traveller’s diarrhea.
-It is an effective treatment, as well, for digestive disturbances including upset stomach, GERD, constipation, SIBO, and leaky gut.
-Research also shows berberine’s ability to reduce cholesterol levels, improve blood pressure, and protect the heart and mitral valves.
+It’s also an effective treatment for digestive disturbances, including upset stomach, GERD, constipation, SIBO, and leaky gut.
+Research studies have shown berberine’s ability to reduce cholesterol levels, improve blood pressure, and protect the heart and mitral valves.

-Recent studies are proving that berberine is a helpful treatment for dementia and memory loss due to its effects on neuro-plasticity.
-It also alleviates depression and anxiety by modulating important neurotransmitters in the brain.
-Due to its antioxidant properties, berberine decreases oxidative stress and inflammation associated with diabetes.
+Ongoing studies are proving that berberine is a valuable treatment for dementia and memory loss due to its effects on neuro-plasticity, while also alleviating depression and anxiety by modulating important neurotransmitters in the brain.
+Because of its impressive antioxidant properties, berberine reduces diabetes-related oxidative stress and inflammation.

 Berberine is an AMPK Booster

-You can see why adenosine monophosphate-activated protein kinase is known by the acronym AMPK.
-It’s too darn hard to say.
-AMPK is an enzyme often referred to as a metabolic master switch because of its importance in regulating metabolism.
-It is also involved in maintaining energy homeostasis and normalizing energy imbalances.
-AMPK-regulated pathways are turned off in metabolic syndrome.
-It is referred to as a syndrome because it comprises a variety of conditions including:
+Adenosine monophosphate-activated protein kinase is known by its acronym AMPK, an enzyme that is often referred to as a metabolic master switch because of its key role in regulating metabolism and maintaining energy homeostasis.
+AMPK-regulated pathways are turned off in metabolic syndrome, which is referred to as a syndrome because it comprises a variety of conditions including: